nextflow-io/demo/README.md

 The tree output file is written in the `results` directory.

 By default the script uses the sequences FASTA file named `data/BB11001.tfa`.
-To use a different input specify the `--seq` command line option as shown below:
+To use a different input file specify the `--seq` command line option as shown below:

 ```
 nextflow run demo.nf --seq data/BB11029.tfa